Basakrana/Olympic-Games/README.md

 Total goldmedalist are 752 where 374 are male and 378 are female athletes.
 French Swimmer Leon Marchand wins maximum gold in this olympic games.

-## 🚀 Exciting Project Alert! 🚀

-I'm thrilled to share my latest project, where I dove deep into the Food & Beverage Market to uncover valuable insights using Power BI. 📊

-🌟 Project Highlights:

-💠 Analyzed a survey of 10,000 respondents across 10 Indian cities for CodeX, a leading German beverage company entering the Indian market.

-💠 Visualized data to reveal key trends and preferences in the industry, aiding CodeX in making data-driven decisions for their product launch.

-This project was a fantastic opportunity to apply my data analysis and visualization skills to a real-world challenge, helping a global brand succeed in a new market🌍

-🔗 Curious to learn more?
-Check out the full project here: https://lnkd.in/db6pCv2N

-I'm always eager to improve my skills, so if you have any suggestions or feedback, I'd love to hear from you!💡

-hashtag#DataScience hashtag#PowerBI hashtag#MarketInsights hashtag#DataAnalysis hashtag#FoodAndBeverage hashtag#DataVisualization hashtag#CodeX hashtag#LearningAndGrowth